ruslanmv/BOT-MMORPG-AI/frontend/README.md

 ## Requirements of the images gameplay (v.01)

-The pictures of the gameplay should be  with the following requirements;
+The pictures of the gameplay should satisfy the following requirements:

 Dimensions: **320x160**,